CharlieOuthwaite/LadybirdTraits/README.md

 The scripts in this repository are associated with the production of a traits database for UK ladybirds.
 We bring together information from the literature, the recent field guide by Roy & Brown and occurrence records to collate information on traits, ecological preferences and record-based metrics for the 48 species of ladybird that are currently considered resident in the UK.

-The dataset is available via the EIDC here:  XXX to be added XXX
+The dataset is available via the EIDC [here](https://doi.org/10.5285/18cdeee4-38cf-4d15-a141-a99a53e17095).

+Please use the citation below if you use the data.

+Outhwaite, C.L.; Cocker, L.; Comont, R.; White, H.J. ; Powney, G.D. ; Turvey, K. ; Roy, H.E.; Brown, P.M.J.
+(2025).
+Species traits, ecological preferences and distribution metrics for 48 species of ladybird considered resident in the United Kingdom.
+NERC EDS Environmental Information Data Centre. https://doi.org/10.5285/18cdeee4-38cf-4d15-a141-a99a53e17095

 The associated data paper is available here: XXX to be added XXX